South African Class 16DA 4-6-2 1930: Service

 Kimberley and also worked north to Johannesburg and south to Beaufort West.

-In 1939–1940, when new air-conditioned rolling stock was placed in service on the Union Limited and Union Express services between Cape Town and Johannesburg, all the Class 16DA and Class 16E locomotives were transferred to Bloemfontein in the Free State.
+When new air-conditioned rolling stock was placed in service on the Union Limited and Union Express services between Cape Town and Johannesburg in 1939 to 1940, all the Class 16DA and Class 16E locomotives were transferred to Bloemfontein in the Free State.
 From here, they continued to work passenger trains north and south, including the Orange Express which was the premier passenger train passing through Bloemfontein.
 During the 1950s the Orange Express was worked almost exclusively by wide firebox Class 16DA and Class 16E locomotives between Bloemfontein and Kimberley.
 When the Class 15F replaced them, they were relegated to suburban and local passenger train work.
 The wide firebox Class 16DA were withdrawn from service in 1973.

 Preservation

 Works numbers

 The table lists the Class 16DA engine numbers, works numbers and variations in coupled wheel sizes.